bbc/res/README.md

 it, or submitting the IR results to a test repository or test management tool.

-If you have a res IR file, you can submit using a reporter:
+If you have a Res IR file, you can submit using a reporter:

     ./bin/res.rb --res '/path/to/file.res' --submit REPORTER [... options]

 ### Hive

-Hive CI uses a Res reporter for result submission, the api args look like this:
+Hive CI uses a Res reporter for result submission, the api arguments look like this:

     Res.submit_results(
       :reporter => :hive,